brandonbate/async-tutorial/README.md

 The ```asyncio``` library is ideal in applications where there are potentially long delays due to communication.
 That's why ```asyncio``` is used with to create ASGI applications.

-The next example is meant to simulate the a processing scenario that deals with communcation/processing delays.
+The next example is meant to simulate a processing scenario that deals with communcation delays.
 To model this, we need to understand queues.
 A queue is a data structure where items are added in a "first-in"/"first-out" basis.
 The ```asycio.Queue``` allows coroutines to add and remove from the queue.
 In the following example, we create tasks that call the ```consume```